-Once completed, be careful when removing these tabs as they are quite strong and can damage the bottom of your part if not removed carefully.
+Once completed, be careful when removing these tabs from the print as they are quite strong and can damage the bottom of your part if not removed carefully.
 Re-open any holes the tab may have filled on the bottom of the print.